outdreamer/build-a-cure/docs/tasks/solution_workflows.md

             - the reason this works is bc relevance is meaningful, and equivalence is a structure of relevance (rules involving the same component are relevant to each other by default)
             - this is a specific implementation of the insight 'standardize components to connect them (reduce conversion work, or reduce difference)'

-    - example of interface query-selection & query-design workflows
+    - apply interface query-selection & query-design workflows to problem of 'generating/finding/deriving solution automation workflows'

         - for the 'find a prediction function' problem, which of the following solutions do you select:
           - start by averaging subsets of points or generating functions connecting point subsets and weighting them